Divorce and Finances

 Pensions – The court has the power to make pension sharing orders where a percentage of the pension is ordered to be transferred from the pension scheme of the spouse to the chosen pension scheme of the other spouse or a pension earmarking order where the court orders a proportion of the pension in payment to be paid to the other spouse.
 A pension sharing order can share a pension before retirement.
 An earmarking order can only share a pension following retirement.
 On retirement you can elect to up to 25% of your pension fund tax free and to take the rest as income until you die.
 Under an earmarking order the court can order a sharing of the lump sum as well as the income.

-Clean break – where a spouse is prevented from making further financial claims upon the other;
+Clean break – where a spouse is prevented from making further financial claims against the other.

 Unfortunately, there is no set formula to decide how financial matters should be decided.
 The courts will consider what is fair and take into account a number of factors laid down by legislation.
 The first consideration will be the welfare of the children and other factors the courts will take into account (called the “section 25 factors”) are as follows: